 In the meantime, please see below the recording of our first seminar: In, on, around, across the Mediterranean: Displacement, ethics and the challenge of representation in fiction, drama, life writing and the visual arts, which took place on 4 December 2020.

 A range of further events are being planned in conjunction with theatres – notably our partner the Gate – museums and galleries, in the UK and abroad, as well as with the Borough of Lewisham, London Borough of Culture 2022.

 Our members organize a wide range of events at Goldsmiths and beyond, in collaboration with a range of networks and societies (for example, LINKS, the London Intercollegiate Network for Comparative Studies; EAM, the European Network for Avant-Garde and Modernism Studies; MDRN; Out of the Wings, the theatre collective of translators and theatre makers; the Carl Einstein-Gesellschaft / Societé Carl Einstein; and many more).

 All events and activities prioritize diversity and inclusivity, which is central to our ethos.

 We pay special attention to the support of graduate students and early-career researchers.

 Whenever possible, we make podcasts/webcasts and transcripts available after our events.

 In, on, around, across the Mediterranean: Displacement, ethics and the challenge of representation in fiction, drama, life writing and the visual arts.

-This seminar, hosted by the Centre for Comparative Literature at Goldsmiths, University of London, will consider how works of fiction, of life writing, for the theatre, and in visual arts – each focusing on different areas of the Mediterranean – challenge dominant representations to create alternative imaginative spaces of autonomy, dignity and responsibility; how they engage audiences to see beyond the alienation of the other.
+This seminar considered how works of fiction, of life writing, for the theatre, and in visual arts – each focusing on different areas of the Mediterranean – challenge dominant representations to create alternative imaginative spaces of autonomy, dignity, and responsibility; how they engage audiences to see beyond the alienation of the other.
+More details.